network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-3.md

 ## :icon-check-circle: Success Criteria

 +++ Primary Goals
-- Bob and Alice (Inter-VLAN routing working)
+- Bob and Alice can ping each other (Inter-VLAN routing functioning)
 - All hosts can ping their respective gateways
 - Ping Loopback0 from Linda
 +++ Stretch Goals